Site Vibration & Noise Testing

 We routinely perform site surveys for the installation of sensitive equipment and make comparisons with manufacturers' environmental specifications or industry standard guidelines.
 We typically make measurements of floor vibration, acoustic noise and stray magnetic field/EMF.

-We can make a quick on site "snap shot" of the environment if all the sources of concern are known, and are known to be running.
-In most cases the floor vibration, acoustic noise, and other disturbances are not fully known and we recommend monitoring for a period of time sufficent to gather a representative data set.
-This may include a full 24 hour period to capture workers throught a typical day, or a full work week to gather data while shipments and deliveries occur, or longer periods to capture and characterize the full range of environmental conditions
+We can make a quick on site "snapshot" of the environment if all the sources of concern are known, and are known to be running.
+In most cases the floor vibration, acoustic noise, and other disturbances are not fully known and we recommend monitoring for a period of time sufficient to gather a representative data set.
+This may include a full 24 hour period to capture the impact of worker activities on the vibration and acoustic environment throughout a typical day, or a full work week to gather data while shipments and deliveries occur, or longer periods to capture and characterize the full range of environmental conditions.

 (See our section on Monitoring).

 More often we will setup a monitoring system to gather data over a representative period of time so that we will get the full picture of the disturbances that affect a site and the gather statistics on how often certain disturbances occur, with what frequency content, as well as capturing the event waveforms from which to identify transient sources.
 We have two types of monitoring systems, one is specialized for construction monitoring, the other system is for all other situations where we would like to capture and characterize disturbance of any kind.
 It can be configured to be a small 4 channel system or a large system with dozens of channels.